pwinckles/card-game-rules/traditional/point/Sheepshead.md

 ## Leaster

 When no one picks a leaster is played.
 In a leaster there are no teams, and the goal is to be the player who takes the fewest points.
 However, in order to win a leaster you must also take at least one trick.
-The player who takes the final trick also takes the cards in the stock.
+The player who takes the final trick also takes the cards in the talon.

 ## Play